 Pivot table helps you to summarize your data quickly and easily.
-By the help of Pivot Table, you can analyze your data perfectly.
-In this article, you will get to know about the Excel Pivot Table Formatting.
+With the help of Pivot Table, you can analyze your data perfectly.
+In this article, you will get to know about Excel Pivot Table Formatting.
 There are different ways of doing that.
 The processes are discussed below.

 The pivot table uses General number formatting.
 You can change the number format for all pivot data.
 To change the data format, right-click any value and choose Number Format from the shortcut menu.
 Then use the Format Cells dialog box to change the number format of your pivot data.

 The following dialog box will appear when you click Number Format… in the above shortcut menu.